Best practices

 Rate limiting

-The request rate limits we maintain help ensure that the Digital River APIs are efficient, secure, and reliable.
+Our request rate limits help ensure that the Digital River APIs are efficient, secure, and reliable.
 So, when building your integration, you should be aware of the rate limits we impose and then implement automatic retry mechanisms that handle rate limiting.
-To avoid hitting the request ceiling entirely, you should also follow our rate limiting best practices.
+To avoid hitting the request ceiling entirely, you should also follow our rate-limiting best practices.

 Transaction Speeds